Black History in Hotel Ownership & Hospitality: The Rise of African American Hoteliers

 African Bush Camps was founded and is led by Beks Ndlovu, a Black Zimbabwean safari guide turned entrepreneur.
 He started the company in 2006 after a career guiding safari tours in Southern Africa, and it has since grown into a collection of luxury safari camps and lodges across Zimbabwe, Botswana, and Zambia.
 Beks Ndlovu: Founder & CEO: African Bush Camps.
 This is one of the relatively few Black-founded and Black-led safari lodge groups in Africa’s high-end travel space.
 Its foundation and conservation initiatives are also tied to this leadership, further embedding local ownership impact.

-Davonne Reaves and Jessica Myers became the youngest African American women to co-own a property under a major hotel chain when they acquired the Home2 Suites by Hilton in El Reno, Oklahoma, for $8.3 million.
-They formed Epiq Collective and partnered with Nassau Investments to make the deal.
-At 33 years old, they achieved this milestone in 2020, according to Black Business News.
+Davonne Reaves and Jessica Myers made history in 2020 when they became the youngest African American women to co-own a property under a major hotel brand, acquiring the Home2 Suites by Hilton in El Reno, Oklahoma, for $8.3 million.
+At just 33 years old, the duo achieved this milestone through their company, Epiq Collective, in partnership with Nassau Investments, marking a significant moment for millennial Black women in hospitality ownership.

 The Digital Age of Black Travel: Platforms Leading the Way